How to bridge the sales experience gap and adopt the right approach for different selling situations.

 “How do you teach new salespeople to read the client, to understand their personality and only provide the information when the client is open to receiving it?”

-Some salespeople seem much more able than others to read customes.
+Some salespeople seem much more able than others to read customers.
 Such talent reinforces the idea that salespeople are born rather than made.
-There may be people in the world who are born with inate sales talents.
-The vast majority have to learn the hard way, via many years of practice, lots of failures and nemerous setbacks.
+There may be people in the world who are born with innate sales talents.
+The vast majority have to learn the hard way, via many years of practice, lots of failures and numerous setbacks.

 Is it possible for a training course, teacher, or coach to help less esperienced salespeople bridge the gap in sales experience?